 - 1/2 teaspoon salt

-- In a large bowl, cream the shortening, butter and sugar until light and fluffy.
+- Preheat oven to 375°.
+Cream butter, shortening and sugar until light and fluffy.
 Add eggs, one at a time, beating well after each addition.
 Beat in extracts.
-Combine the flour, lavender, baking powder and salt; gradually add to creamed mixture and mix well.
+In a separate bowl, whisk flour, lavender, baking powder and salt; gradually beat into creamed mixture.

 I followed this recipe exactly, except I always just use one egg and one egg white. a tip from Cook's illustrated.
 They were perfect, soft, chewy and full of lavender flavour but not to much.
 I used a full tablespoon of lavender as I didn't have a tsp measuring.
 Always rotate your cookie pans half way through too to ensure even cooking.
 Great recipe and will make again!

 Sorry people...it is called culinary Lavender.
 I wrote eatable rather than edible or culinary.

 One absolutely needs to use eatable lavender.
 You cannot use just any kind.
 I learned this a long time ago.
 Perhaps that is why the cookies taste like soap.